WeCanCodeIT/WCCI-PartTime-SummerFall-Cle/Week8/TuscanyVilla/TuscanyVillaProject.md

 - [ ] Include photos appropriately
 - [ ] Google Font
 - [ ] Closely approximate the mockup
-- [ ] You are required to create a branch for each of the elements listed under Elements (above) and once the element is complete, merge the branch into your Master branch.

 ## Details